sergioparamo/blog-scraper/README.md

 ## Blog format

+### URL Format sample:

+The blog posts follow a consistent URL format across all years.
+Each URL is structured hierarchically to organize posts by year, month, pagination (if applicable), and individual post titles.
+Here's the breakdown:

+- **Base URL**: The base URL of the blog, e.g., `https://www.test.com/`.
+- **Year**: The year of the blog post, e.g., `2024`.
+- **Month**: The month of the blog post, e.g., `12`.
+- **Pagination**: Optional pagination for multiple posts in a single month, e.g., `page/2/`.
+- **Title**: The title of the blog post, e.g., `post-title`.

+For example, the URL for a blog post on March 20, 2003, is `https://www.test.com/2024/12/post-title`.

+Or in the case of pagination, `https://www.test.com/2024/12/page/2/post-title`.

+### HTML Format sample:

-The format of the blog posts is expected to be the same for all years.
-The script will scrape the blog page for each year and extract the necessary information for each post.
+The format of the blog posts is expected to be the same.
+The script will scrape the blog page for each year and month and extract the necessary information for each post (title, date, and content).

-Format sample:

 ```html
 <article class="post">